gianndev/mussel/doc/Tutorial.md

 For variable names, the use of `_` has recently been supported.
 This allows both Camel case and Snake case notation to be used.

 ## println() function
-To print somethin on screen, like the content of a variable, you can use the `println()` function
+To print something on screen, like the content of a variable, you can use the `println()` function

 ```
 let greet = "Hello dude!"